 - Also, there are no rods for reactive metals such as titanium, zirconium, tantalum, and niobium.
 That’s because the shielding gases of SMAW are not true inert gases that these metals require.

-The American Welding Society (AWS) classifies stick welding electrodes according to their chemical composition and or mechanical properties.
+The American Welding Society (AWS) classifies stick electrodes according to their chemical composition and/or mechanical properties.

 For the most common ferrous metals, the classification includes the welding positions and the current type they support.
 Each electrode has a designation printed on them.

-Their designation starts with the prefix letter E, indicating a covered electrode and not a simple filler metal.
+The rod designation starts with the prefix letter E. This, indicates that you have an electrode covered with flux and not a simple wire.

 The first two or three digits refer to the minimum tensile strength of the filler metal.
 Tensile strength is the force a material can withstand when pulled apart before it breaks.
 The unit of measurement is kilo pounds per square inch (ksi).

-Low-carbon steel stick rods have a tensile strength of at least 60ksi (60,000psi) or at least 70ksi.
-In reality, they have at least 10% higher tensile strength.
+Low-carbon steel rods have a typical tensile strength of at least 60ksi (60,000psi) or at least 70ksi.
+In reality, they have at least 10% higher tensile strength than that.

 The second from last digit refers to the welding positions you can weld with the rod.

-- EXX1X is for all welding positions flat, horizontal, vertical, and overhead.
-However, many rods have difficulty welding in the vertical down position.
+- EXX1X is for all positions flat, horizontal, vertical, and overhead.
+However, many rods have difficulty welding vertically down.

-- EXX2X is for the flat position and horizontal fillet welds only.
+- EXX2X is for the flat position and horizontal fillet welds.

 - EXX3X is for the flat position only but is obsolete.

-- EXX4X indicates excellent welding results in the vertical down position.
+- EXX4X indicates excellent results in the vertical down position.